wp-plugins/smk-sidebar-generator/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 This plugin generates as many sidebars as you need.
-Then allows you to place them on any page you wish.
+Then allows you to place them on any page you wish using built-in shortcode or more advanved by modifying theme files.

 == Description ==
 This plugin generates as many sidebars as you need.
-Then allows you to place them on any page you wish.
+Then allows you to place them on any page you wish using built-in shortcode or more advanved by modifying theme files.

 **Demo video:** http://youtu.be/fluNdMnSCKA